Structured Logging

 Configuration

 Structured logging is disabled by default.
-Enable it via configuration:
+To enable it, you need to:

 quarkus.flow.structured-logging.enabled=true